loganhartford/portfolio-site/_articles/2024-01-04-how-to-absorb-textbooks.md

 ---
-title: How to Absorb Textbooks Like a Spongs
+title: How to Absorb Textbooks Like a Sponge
 tags: [Article, L2L]
 style:
 color: